 Special aneurysm consultation at the Inselspital

-- Is aneurysm screening recommended for family members?
+- When is screening advisable for family members?

 - Is aneurysm screening recommended if only one family member has an aneurysm?